 If you are looking to lose weight fast and safely, you’ve come to the right place.

-This article features proven tips that are based on scientific research and experience to help you reach your weight loss goals quickly and efficiently.
+This article features our top 10 proven tips that are based on scientific research and experience to help you reach your weight loss goals quickly and efficiently.

-While 101 tips may sound overwhelming, Kristin & I have structured this article so that you can absorb it quickly, take away the tips that work best for you, and use it as a reference.
-Keep in mind that implementing just one tip on this list may be a lifechanger.
+To make sure this is not overwhelming, we have structured this article so that you can absorb it quickly, take away the tips that work best for you, and use it as a reference.
+Keep in mind that implementing just one tip on this list may be a life-changer.

 So let’s begin.

 Before we jump into all of the tips, it’s critical for you to understand the fundamentals of how weight loss works.

 You may have heard that you need to cut carbs or exercise every day to lose weight, but the truth is that losing weight comes down to calories – how many you eat and how many you burn.
 This is known as the calorie balance equation.